icemangonewrong/DRiven-iced/README.md

 #### NOTE
 - During installation, you’ll have the option to install Plex Media Server.
 - Zurg and rclone will be automatically installed **only if they are not present** in the directory.
 If they are already installed, the script will skip their installation.
+-   In some cases, the script may not open a window as expected.
+If this happens, close the window, reopen PowerShell, type `wsl`, and then use the Linux bash command for the main setup.

 ## Bypass Riven Onboarding with Pre-Configured Settings